 COVID-19 Update (Fall 2020 Graduate Bulletin).
-In light of the extraordinary circumstances surrounding the coronavirus (COVID-19) outbreak, all active Stony Brook University Graduate School students have been given a one-year time limit extension to complete their degree requirements.
+In light of the extraordinary circumstances surrounding the coronavirus (COVID-19) outbreak, all Stony Brook University Graduate School students who were active during Spring 2020 have been given a one-year time limit extension to complete their degree requirements.
 These changes will not apply to subsequent terms.